Date: 13 March 2017. Gulfport, FL weekend

 complacency.
 The engine check-up has now moved to the top of my To

-I'd like a fellow who knows what
+I would like a fellow who knows what

-he's doing to give Betsy (the Kubota 18hp diesel that powers my
+he is doing to give Betsy (the Kubota 18hp diesel that powers my

 boat) a once over.
 She runs beautifully, at least on the starboard